sdarlington/sdarlington.github.io/content/posts/2011-05-04-symi-greece.md

 [![Symi harbour](https://i0.wp.com/farm6.static.flickr.com/5225/5632199825_55e8f243b7.jpg?resize=500%2C333)](http://www.flickr.com/photos/stephendarlington/5632199825/ "Symi harbour by stephendarlington, on Flickr")

-Maybe it was the tides, the time of day or the phase of the moon, but the catamaran rocked about uncomfortably for ten minutes ((B continues to claim that it was far longer and far worse than this.
-I would just add that I was awake for the whole journey.)) before calming down to a relatively smooth ride for the rest of hour-long trip.
+Maybe it was the tides, the time of day or the phase of the moon, but the catamaran rocked about uncomfortably for ten minutes[^1] before calming down to a relatively smooth ride for the rest of hour-long trip.

 [![Symi houses](https://i0.wp.com/farm6.static.flickr.com/5106/5632784536_a7f8581c28.jpg?resize=333%2C500)](http://www.flickr.com/photos/stephendarlington/5632784536/ "Symi houses by stephendarlington, on Flickr")